aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-sections/_index.md

 - A Section which is set to begin on a new page (by the section’s PageSetup.SectionStart to SectionStart.NewPage).
 - A Paragraph with ParagraphFormat.PageBreakBefore set.
 This forces a page break before the paragraph.

-This sample shows how to remove page and section breaks from the document using Aspose.Words.
+This sample demonstrates how to remove page and section breaks from the document using Aspose.Words.

 ### Solution